 The Sub Mini is available in matte white and black finishes, which, unlike the glossy Sub, matches the matte finish of other

 Remember the days of having to install a

 Both the third-gen Sub and Sub Mini are also equipped with wired Ethernet ports, which allow you to plug both Subs into your router for a wired network connection or to use either Sub as an Ethernet bridge for other components if you choose to connect them to Wi-Fi.

-Right out of the gate, we’ll go on record to say that most folks will adore the type of rumble created by the Sub Mini.
-Harnessing the power of Class-D amplification and two 6-inch woofers that fire against each other, the audible result isn’t going to take the roof off your house, but it will certainly add nuance and presence where it may have been lacking, whether your Sub Mini is linked up for a Sonos surround configuration (i.e. a Mini plus Beam soundbar plus two One speakers in the back), Sonos stereo (such as linked together), or just .
+Right out of the gate, we’ll go on record saying that most folks will adore the type of rumble created by the Sub Mini.
+With the power of Class-D amplification and two 6-inch woofers that fire against each other, the audible result isn’t going to take the roof off your house, but it will certainly add nuance and presence where it may have been lacking.
+That’s whether your Sub Mini is linked up for a Sonos surround configuration (i.e., a Sub Mini plus Beam soundbar plus two of the now-discontinued One SLs, or one of the latest Era 100 or Era 300 speakers), Sonos stereo (such as linked together), or just .